Lake Pontchartrain

-In descending order of area, the lake is located in parts of six Louisiana parishes: St. Tammany, Orleans, Jefferson, St. John the Baptist, St. Charles, and Tangipahoa.
+In descending order of area, the estuary is located in parts of six Louisiana parishes: St. Tammany, Orleans, Jefferson, St. John the Baptist, St. Charles, and Tangipahoa.
 The water boundaries were defined in 1979 (see list of parishes in Louisiana).

-The lake is crossed by the Lake Pontchartrain Causeway, the longest continuous bridge over water in the world.
-A power line also crosses the lake.
-Its towers stand on caissons in Lake Pontchartrain, and its length can be used to visually demonstrate the curvature of the earth.
+The estuary is crossed by the Lake Pontchartrain Causeway, the longest continuous bridge over water in the world.
+A power line also crosses the estuary.
+Its towers stand on caissons in Lake Pontchartrain, and its length can be used to visually demonstrate the curvature of the Earth.